Group of students walking

 "This is Physics" display outside Crow 201

-Posters highlighting prominent and successful scientists from underrepresented and minoritized groups in physics
+Posters highlighting prominent and successful scientists from various groups in physics

 This Is Physics